Islamic inheritance jurisprudence: Different types of heirs

 Heirs referred to as primary heirs are always entitled to a share of the inheritance; they are never totally excluded.
-These primary heirs consist of the spouse relict, both parents, the son and the daughter.
+These primary heirs consist of the spouse relict, both parents, the son(s) and the daughter(s).
 All remaining heirs can be totally excluded by the presence of other heirs.
 But under certain circumstances, other heirs can also inherit as residuaries, namely the father, paternal grandfather, daughter, agnatic granddaughter, full sister, consanguine sister, and mother.
 Those who inherit are usually categorized into three groups: